3-2 Engineering Program

 In either case, the prospective engineer studies the natural sciences as an integral part of a liberal education.
 Students are required to establish at Grinnell a strong foundation in mathematics, physics, and chemistry.
 A broad base of knowledge in the humanities and social sciences also is strongly recommended.
 The required science courses are those taken by any student with a serious interest in science, so a definite commitment to engineering is not necessary until enrollment at the engineering school.

-For more information about the 3-2 program, please contact the Physics Adviser, Paul Tjossem.
+For more information about the 3-2 program, please contact the 3-2 Liaison Officer, Charles Cunningham.

-If you would like to be added to the 3-2 Program e-mail list, please contact Steph Peterson.
+If you would like to be added to the 3-2 Program e-mail list, please contact Stephanie Peterson.

 Requirements for transfer to Columbia University, Washington University, Rensselaer Polytechnic Institute, or California Institute of Technology